springrain/gpress/README.md

 | createUser  | string      | Creator       | -       |  Initialization system          |
 | sortNo      | int         | Sort Order         | -       |  Ascending                   |
 | status      | int         | Status     | -       |  Link Access (0), Public (1), Top (2), Private (3)  |

+#### Copyright and Software Copyright Description
+* The software copyright registration number of this gpress is 2025SR0120223
+* The software copyright of this gpress is owned by us, and secondary software copyright applications are prohibited.
+Infringement will be prosecuted
+* The copyright of programs developed by developers using gpress belongs to the developers
+* Please retain the copyright without any other restrictions.
+That is to say, you must include the original license agreement statement in your distribution, whether you distribute it in binary or source code form
+* The open-source version is released under the AGPL-3.0 open-source license and is provided for free use, but it is not allowed to release and sell modified and derivative code as closed-source commercial software!